VandersonAssis/url-shortener-docker-compose/README.md

 - Clone this repository to your PC.
 - Open the command line tool and navigate into the directory of the docker-compose.yml.
-- Run docker-compose up command.
+- Run "docker-compose up" command.

 Please wait until the database container is up, it takes a little while.
 After it is up, access the application on this url http://localhost:15000/shortener.